Community Development Block Grant (CDBG)

 The 2020 - 2024 Consolidated Plan is the guiding long range planning document for the Community Development Block Grant funds.
-Each Annual Action Plan supports the goals and priorities identified in the Consolidated Plan.The 2020 - 2024 Consolidated Plan is currently being drafted by staff.
-We are seeking community input on the needs and priorities for the plan.
-For more information, see below.
+Each Annual Action Plan supports the goals and priorities identified in the Consolidated Plan.The 2020 - 2024 Consolidated Plan is currently under review by HUD.
+A copy of the 2020 - 2024 Consolidated Plan adopted by Everett City Council on July 29, 2020 is below.

 - Amended Citizen Participation Plan